datalad/datalad/docs/source/metadata.rst

 Various audio file formats (``audio``)
 --------------------------------------

+This extractor uses the `mutagen <https://github.com/quodlibet/mutagen>`_ package to extract essential metadata from a range of audio file formats.
+For the most common metadata properties a constrained vocabulary, based on the `Music Ontology <http://purl.org/ontology/mo/>`_ is employed.

 Brain Imaging Data Structure (``bids``)
 ---------------------------------------

 DataLad has basic support for extraction of metadata from the `BIDS
 <http://bids.neuroimaging.io>`_ ``dataset_description.json`` file.
+Support is focused on dataset-level metadata, and participant information.
+At present, there is no standardized vocabulary for BIDS, instead field names are based on the conventions in the standard description.

 datacite.org compliant datasets (``datacite``)
 ----------------------------------------------

+This extractor can handle dataset-level metadata following the `datacite.org
+<https://www.datacite.org>`_ specification.
+No constrained vocabulary is
+identified at the moment.

 Datalad's internal metadata storage (``datalad_core``)
 ------------------------------------------------------

+This extractor can express Datalad's internal metadata representation, such as the relationship of a super- and a subdataset.
+It uses DataLad's own constrained vocabulary.

 RFC822-compliant metadata (``datalad_rfc822``)
 ----------------------------------------------